 5. Tired of flashcards?
 Really?
 Well here's a list of all the words

 Ok, if you need to go through this quick and dirty introduction again.
 You know where to find me.

 Please silence your phones.
 We hope you enjoy the show.

-The traditional IRA is an individual retirement account (no, husbands and wives cannot open a joint IRA – doesn’t exist, though if one spouse is not working they can contribute to the other spouse’s IRA).
-Anyone with earned income can open an IRA and contribute 100% of ...
+The traditional IRA is an individual retirement account.
+No, husbands and wives cannot open a joint IRA.
+Those don't exist, though if one spouse is not working, he or she can contribute to the other spouse's IRA.
+Anyone with earned income can open an IRA and contribute...

 Looking for more?
 Why is this annoying box in the way?
 It's because you haven't paid for the course yet!